 Measles Outbreaks

-Measles Outbreaks May 2025
+Measles Outbreaks 2025

-As of April 29, 2025, the U.S. Centers for Disease Control and Prevention (CDC) maintains a global Watch-Level 1, Practice Usual Precautions, Travel Health Notice, identifying measles outbreaks in 57 countries, which include Afghanistan, Angola, Armenia, Azerbaijan, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d'Ivoire (Ivory Coast), the Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Ethiopia, Gabon, Ghana, India, Indonesia, Kazakhstan, Kazakhstan, Kyrgyzstan, Lebanon, Liberia, Libya, Malaysia, Mauritania, Nepal, Niger, Nigeria, Pakistan, Philippines, Qatar, Republic of South Sudan, Republic of the Congo, Romania, Russia, Senegal, Somalia, Sri Lanka, Sudan, Syria, Tajikistan, Timor-Leste, Togo, Turkey, United Arab Emirates, Uzbekistan, Yemen, and Zambia.
+The World Health Organization (WHO) reported that measles outbreaks continued in 2025, as 184 WHO Member States reported measles cases.
+As of May 28, 2025, the U.S. Centers for Disease Control and Prevention (CDC) maintains a global Watch-Level 1, Practice Usual Precautions, Travel Health Notice, identifying measles outbreaks in over 50 countries, which include Afghanistan, Angola, Armenia, Azerbaijan, Benin, Burkina Faso, Burundi, Cameroon, Central African Republic, Chad, Côte d'Ivoire (Ivory Coast), the Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Ethiopia, Gabon, Ghana, India, Indonesia, Kazakhstan, Kazakhstan, Kyrgyzstan, Lebanon, Liberia, Libya, Malaysia, Mauritania, Nepal, Niger, Nigeria, Pakistan, Philippines, Qatar, Republic of South Sudan, Republic of the Congo, Romania, Russia, Senegal, Somalia, Sri Lanka, Sudan, Syria, Tajikistan, Timor-Leste, Togo, Turkey, United Arab Emirates, Uzbekistan, Yemen, and Zambia.

 United States Measles Outbreaks 2025

-The CDC issued a Health Alert Network (CDCHAN-00522) regarding measles outbreaks in western Texas on March 7, 2025.
-The US CDC reported 128 measles DNA sequences.
-Texas submitted 92 identical DNA sequences in genotype D8, while 10 DNA sequences from New Mexico and one from Kansas were similar to those from Texas.
+As of December 10, 2025, the CDC reported more than 1,900 confirmed measles cases across 43 US jurisdictions.
+The CDC issued a Health Alert Network (CDCHAN-00522) on March 7, 2025, regarding measles outbreaks in western Texas.
+The Texas Department of State Health Services (DSHS) submitted 92 identical DNA sequences in genotype D8, while 10 DNA sequences from New Mexico and one from Kansas were similar to those from Texas.
 Additionally, five distinct genotype B3 sequences were reported from the States of Alaska, California, Florida, Kentucky, New York, Rhode Island, Texas, and Washington.
-The WHO DON 561 reported on March 27, 2025, that the source of this measles outbreak is unknown.
+The Annual Report on Immunization Status of Texas Students for the 2023-2024 School Year indicates a high statewide vaccination rate of over 94%.

 United States Measles Outbreaks 2024